6 Steps to Setting Up a Small Business

 First, visit your local city hall in person or check its website to obtain any necessary paperwork to get your business licensed.
 Also, see if you’ll need any special permitting – For example, if you plan to serve alcohol, you’ll need to get a liquor license, or if you are opening a daycare center, you’ll need a childcare permit.
 Also, check the Small Business Administration website to see if you’ll need any state or federal permits.

 Depending on your state, you may need to file a Doing Business As (DBA) name.
-If you plan to hire employees, you’ll need to obtain an Employer Identification Number.
+If you plan to hire a manager right away or other employees, you’ll need to obtain an Employer Identification Number.
 Certain vendors, suppliers, or clients might require other paperwork or formal filings relevant to your industry.

 Step 4: Choose the Legal Structure of Your Business